lightly-ai/lightly/docs/source/docker/advanced/meta_information.rst

 .. note:: Pre-selected samples also count for the target number of samples.
           For example, you have a dataset with 100 samples.
-If you pre-select 60 and want to sample 50, sampling would have no effect since there are already more than 50 samples selected.
+If you pre-select 60 and want to sample 50, selecting would have no effect since there are already more than 50 samples selected.

 Custom Weak Labels